MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

 # Enterprise Site List Manager in Microsoft Edge

-This article explains how to enable and use the Enterprise Site List Manager in Microsoft Edge to create and manage your Enterprise Mode Site List.
+This article explains how to enable access to and use the Enterprise Site List Manager in Microsoft Edge to create, edit and export your Enterprise Mode Site List for Internet Explorer mode.

 > [!NOTE]
 > This article applies to Microsoft Edge version 89 or later.

 ## Overview

-The Enterprise Site List Manager is an in-browser version of the [standalone tool](https://www.microsoft.com/download/details.aspx?id=49974) that lets you create, edit, and export your organization’s site list XML.
+The Enterprise Site List Manager is an in-browser version of the [standalone Enterprise Mode Site List Manager tool](https://www.microsoft.com/download/details.aspx?id=49974) that lets you create, edit, and export your organization’s site list.

-All future improvements to the site list manager for Internet Explorer mode will be available through the tool in Microsoft Edge.
+Future improvements to the tool for Internet Explorer mode will be available through Enterprise Site List Manager in Microsoft Edge.
 The standalone tool will continue to be available in the Download Center but won't get any feature updates.

 ## Enabling access to Enterprise Site List Manager

 You can configure access to the tool by using the [EnterpriseModeSiteListManagerAllowed](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#enterprisemodesitelistmanagerallowed) group policy.

 If enabled, your users will see an option named Enterprise Site List Manager on the left navigation pane in *edge://compat*.
 If Disabled, users will not see the entry point to Enterprise Site List Manager in the left navigation pane.
 This is the default behavior.

 ## Using the Enterprise Site List Manager